Deeg: Geography

+Deeg Palace is a Palace in Deeg & 32 km from city of Bharatpur in Deeg District in Rajasthan, India.
+It is built in 1772 as a luxurious summer resort for the rulers of Bharatpur State.
+The palace was in active use till the early 1970s.
+Deeg Palace is the only palace of Hindu style in the whole of North India.

 Deeg is located at 27.47°N 77.33°E. It has an average elevation of 174 m.

 History

 After acquiring the throne, Maharaja Badan Singh chose Deeg as the place for his stronghold and capital.
 Hence, he initiated the construction of the Deeg Palace here.
 Being the capital of the Jat rulers and located at a distance of just about 32 km from Bharatpur, his palace served as a summer mansion for the royal family.
 He became the founder of Jat House in Bharatpur and under his reign, the place gained immense prosperity and urbanisation.
-In fact, Surajmal, son of Badan Singh is often hailed as the hero of the Jat dynasty.
+In fact, Maharaja Surajmal, son of Badan Singh is often hailed as the hero of the Jat dynasty.
 Owing to its great location, architectural beauty and grandeur, the palace caught the attention of many dynasties and almost constantly under the threat from Mughals.
 Hence, in order to protect the stunning Deeg Palace against the attack from invader, Maharaja Suraj Mal ordered the construction of a mighty fortress around the palace.

 During 1804, both the Battle of Deeg and the Siege of Deeg brought the British East India Company into conflict with Bharatpur's Jat rulers and their Maratha allies for control of the area.

 Architecture

 The palace complex together with its water gardens was a summer retreat for the maharajas of Bharatpur.
-The layout comprises several palaces called bhawans, interwoven within series of charbaghs and water gardens.
+The layout comprises several palaces called Bhawans, interwoven within series of charbaghs and water gardens.
 The major Bhawans are Gopal Bhawan, Divan I Khas or the Kishan Bhawan, Wrestling palace or Nand Bhawan, Keshav Bhawan, Hardev Bhawan, Suraj Bhawan and symmetrically arranged twin pavilions of Sawan & Bhadon.

-"Deeg and Delhi were at that time the center of equal beauty and trade, Deeg was the first class among the protected places of fortifications of India."